 Crypto mining pools are groups of miners who combine their hash power (computing power) to increase the chances of their group solving the proof-of-work puzzle and receiving the reward.
 The reward is then proportionally distributed between members of the mining pool.

 Pretty much anyone can join a crypto mining pool, although some require that you have a certain amount of hash power to join.
-But if you’ve got an okay home computer setup - like a gaming PC or similar, there’s plenty of mining pools that are open to you.
+But if you’ve got an okay home computer setup - like a gaming PC or similar, there are plenty of mining pools that are open to you.

 Some of the most popular crypto mining pools include: